yohanesnuwara/reportminer/README.md

 rag.Ask('How many cored intervals are there in the report?
 Mention the depth of each', rag_models)
 ```

+## 👨‍💻 Features

+1. Added support for processing multiple technical files any format (PDF, Excel, Word, PowerPoint)

 ## 👨‍💻 Future development

 In the next version, the following will be implemented:

-1. Support for multiple PDF reports in a directory structure (best industrial case)
-2. Support for fine tuning with user reports of specific domain
+1. Support for fine tuning with user reports of specific domain
-3. Integration with vector databases for robust document indexing
+2. Integration with vector databases for robust document indexing